cmsplt/PLTPaperPlots/README.md

 * Fig. 16 (2015 alignment over time): Alignment/PlotAlignmentVsTimePaper.C, originally derived from PLTOffline/plotScripts/PlotAlignmentVsTime.C, which uses the alignment data in Alignment2015/, originally from PLTOffline/ALIGNMENT.

+* Fig. 17 (alignment vs. mask size): MaskStudies/PlotAccidentalRatesMasks.C.
+The data in here is a copy from PLTOffline/AccidentalStudies/MaskStudies/; see that directory for further documentation.

 * Figs. 18 (HV scan results) and 19 (depletion voltage over time): all code and data files in DepletionVoltage/ from Andres.

 * *Fig. 20 (pulse height stability)*: PulseHeights/ph_stability.*.
 Only plots, still need to get the macros from Francesco.